spryker/spryker-docs/docs/scos/dev/glue-api-guides/202311.0/security/authentication-and-authorization.md

     - /docs/scos/dev/glue-api-guides/202311.0/authentication-and-authorization.html
 ---

 For authentication, Spryker implements the OAuth 2.0 mechanism.
-On the REST API level, it is represented by the Login API.

 To get access to a protected resource, a user obtains an *access token*.
 An access token is a JSON Web Token used to identify a user during API calls.
 Then, they pass the token in the request header.